Dual chiral density wave induced oscillating Casimir effect: Results

 First, we consider the Casimir effect in the low-chemical potential region, where we fix $\mu/\Lambda=0.46$.
 In this region, we find a chiral condensed phase with $M/\Lambda=0.47$, but the DCDW phase has not yet developed $(q=0)$.

-Figure~\ref{lowdispersion} shows the dispersion relation of the quark field along the momentum $k_z$ on the lattice with $a\Lambda=1$, where the blue line represents the contribution from the Dirac sea, the red line from the Fermi sea, and the purple line their sum.
+Figure~\ref{lowdispersion} shows the dispersion relation of the quark field along the momentum $k_z$ on the lattice with $a\Lambda=1$, where the red line represents the contribution from the Dirac sea, the blue line from the Fermi sea, and the purple line from their sum.

-In this case, there is no mode crossing the Fermi level, which means that the total dispersion relation has no non-differentiable point.
+In this case, there is no mode crossing the Fermi level, which means that the total dispersion relation has no nondifferentiable point.
 Therefore, the four dispersion relations are nothing but that of a massive Dirac fermion.

 Figure~\ref{lowCCas_PBC} shows the results for the Casimir coefficient at $(M/\Lambda,q/\Lambda,\mu/\Lambda)=(0.47, 0,0.46)$, obtained from the two approaches.

 The resultant Casimir effect occurs only from the contribution of the Dirac sea.
 On the other hand, there is no contribution to the Casimir effect from the Fermi sea, as expected.
 In this figure, we find that $C^{[3]}_{\rm Cas}$ approaches zero in the long-thickness region.
 This behavior means that the damping of the Casimir energy $E_{\rm Cas}$ is faster than $1/L_z^3$ ($1/L_z^3$ is expected for the massless fields in the three-dimensional space).
 Such a faster damping is well known for free massive fields~\cite{Bender:1976wb,Hays:1979bc,Ambjorn:1981xw}.